Amarakaeri Communal Reserve

 The Amarakaeri Communal Reserve (Reserva Comunal Amarakaeri) is a protected area in Peru located in the Madre de Dios Region, Manú Province.
 It protects parts of the Southwest Amazon moist forests and Peruvian Yungas ecoregions.

-Located in the reserve is the geomorphological made "Harakbut Face" that resembles a man's face.
+Located in the reserve is the "Harakbut Face" that resembles a man's face.
 It is known by the native Harakbut tribesmen as the Rostro, which means face in their native language.
+The Harakbut people see the statue as a god.
+It was discovered in 2014.
+The native people did speak of it in oral history for generations, but had forgotten where it was located.
+Peru has declared it a Cultural Heritage of the Nation.